 - Restart the Elasticsearch and make sure that the instance is up and running throughout the whole migration process.

 - The current Optimize is shutdown, so there is a downtime during the whole migration process.

 - Back-up your Elasticsearch instance in case something goes wrong during the migration process.
 (Highly recommended, but optional)

 - Make sure that you have enough storage avaialable to perform the migration.
-During the migration process twice the amount of the storage of the ElasticSearch data is needed.
+During the migration process it can be the case that up to twice the amount of the storage of your ElasticSearch data is needed.
 (Highly recommended)

 - Back-up your